slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 ### Components Folder Structure

-Each Component will have a folder under a parent `components` folder, and is defined by a `slipway_component.json`.
+Each Component will have its own folder under a parent `components` folder, and each Component folder will contain a `slipway_component.json` file which contains the Component metadata.

-To quickly create the initial file for each Component I can run the following from inside the folder, replacing `<NAME>` with the name of the Component:
+To quickly create the initial `slipway_component.json` file for each Component I can run the following from inside the folder, replacing `<NAME>` with the name of the Component:

 ```sh